 Even mild blood sugar elevation can damage your nerves, kidneys and retinas.
 And the higher your blood sugar levels and the longer you go without treatment, the worse the damage can get.

 “When we diagnose someone, we assume they have probably already had diabetes for about five years,” says endocrinologist Kevin Pantalone, DO.
-“During screenings, a certain number of people who are newly diagnosed already have kidney problems and retinal issues, so they’ve had it for some time.”
+“During screenings, a certain number of people who are newly diagnosed already have been living with kidney problems and retinal issues, so they’ve had it for some time.”

 Dr. Pantalone says there are several symptoms that can occur early on with diabetes.
 Even if they’re subtle, they’re worth mentioning to your doctor.